 Kingston School of Art is an expanding centre of excellence in art and design research.

 Kingston School of Art has a well-established and internationally renowned research culture that encourages and supports high quality, innovative research through practice, history and theory.
 This rich spectrum encompasses the critical practices of fine artists, curators and cultural commentators and historians, alongside that of designers, film makers, performers, musicians, creative writers, architects and other creative industries experts, all of whom have extensive professional, industrial and commercial links.
 Our aim is to foster a dynamic and stimulating environment that realises and supports individual and collaborative research projects.
-This is achieved through an exchange of ideas and practices within and across the disciplines, directly benefitting the wider academic community as well as industry, business and the public.
+This is achieved through an exchange of ideas and practices within and across the disciplines, directly benefiting the wider academic community as well as industry, business and the public.

 The Faculty's research activities were recognised as being world leading and of international excellence in the 2014 Research Excellence Framework (REF).
 The Faculty submission to Unit 34 (Art and Design, History Practice and Theory) was Kingston University's top performing unit, and demonstrated world class and internationally significant research with over 70% of the outputs submitted rated at 4* and 3*.
 A mature and sustainable research environment supports the production of our research, spread across four research centres and supported by both internal and external research funding and strong external partnerships.
 Our four established centres provide a strong infrastructure and supportive community for staff and student research.